Macr0Nerd/EZ-DND/README.md

 * Download and setup [CMake for VS Code](https://marketplace.visualstudio.com/items?itemName=vector-of-bool.cmake-tools)
 * Download and setup [POCO for Windows](https://pocoproject.org/index.html) (only necessary if you plan on using prebuilt networking class)
-* Download the distributable from the Github package manager
+* Download the distributable from the Github release manager
 * Use the libraries to your heart's content!

 Sorry if this explanation is bad; I'm a Linux superuser